Affiliate links on Android Authority may earn us a commission. Learn more.

 It’s common for ROG Phone 5 owners to have touch sensitivity problems, given how vital reaction times are with many games.
 Here are a few ways you can make changes to the phone’s touch sensitivity settings.

 - If you’ve applied a screen protector or want to generally boost the phone’s touch sensitivity, go to Settings > Advanced and enable Glove mode.
+However, this will increase battery consumption in the long term.

 - Using the Armory Crate app, you can also make game-specific touch sensitivity changes.
 For general device settings, go to the Console panel.
 You can choose between different preset gaming modes like X Mode, Dynamic, and Ultra Durable, which offer different levels of touch sensitivity.
 You can also select Advanced, tap on Edit, and set the sensitivity levels to precisely what you need.
 You can make these changes game-specific as well.
 Tap on a game in the Library, go to the Touch tab, and adjust the sensitivity settings.